 At WeHaKee Camp for Girls, we are so proud of the fact that our campers and staff come from all over the world to create a community together in Winter, WI.
-We are even prouder and always impressed by what those WeHaKee woman do in their own communities, and how their time at camp brings a little bit of WeHaKee wisdom out into the rest of the world!
+We are even prouder and always impressed by what those WeHaKee women do in their own communities, and how their time at camp brings a little bit of WeHaKee wisdom out into the rest of the world!

-A couple times a month, we would like to feature a WeHaKee Alumna so you can share in the pride and joy of your camp community!
+A couple of times a month, we would like to feature a WeHaKee Alumna so you can share in the pride and joy of your camp community!

 Our Featured WeHaKee Woman is Adriana Almaguer!
-As a former camper, counselor, and recruiter, as well as current advisory Board Member, Adriana has blessed WeHaKee with years of her joy and infectious smile, as well as thoughtful friendship and fun-loving attitude!
+As a former camper, counselor, and recruiter, as well as current advisory Board Member, Adriana has blessed WeHaKee with years of her joy and infectious smile, as well as thoughtful friendship and a fun-loving attitude!
 Her favorite camp activities were waterski, pottery, art & crafts, tennis, canoe, kayak, and “anything that keeps me in contact with nature.”
-So you can see how she made the most of her time at camp, and went on to guide WeHaKee campers to do the same as a staff member.
+So you can see how she made the most of her time at camp and went on to guide WeHaKee campers to do the same as a staff member.
 Read more of our interview with Adriana about camp life and life now!